 Tips to Keep in Mind

-If you find that you didn’t have the time to prepare a retirement toast, just say a few lines about how the retiree was an honored member of the company and he/she will be remembered after his/her departure.
+If you find that you didn’t have the time to prepare a retirement toast, just say a few lines about how the retiree was an honored member of the company and she will be remembered after her departure.
 Raise a toast with good wishes and exit the stage.

 Using these valuable rules you should be able to give a great retirement speech that your valued guest will remember fondly for a long while.